malice-plugins/nsrl/README.md

 ### Issues

 Find a bug?
 Want more features?
 Find something missing in the documentation?
 Let me know!
-Please don't hesitate to [file an issue](https://github.com/maliceio/malice-nsrl/issues/new) and I'll get right on it.
+Please don't hesitate to [file an issue](https://github.com/maliceio/malice-nsrl/issues/new)

 ### CHANGELOG